1. What are youth apprenticeships?

 7. How do I apply?

-Talk to your high school counselor and ask for a Youth Apprenticeship application or or download it.
-Fill out all sections completely and return the fully completed packet to your school counselor or bring it in person to the Office of High School Programs at TTC, Main Campus, 7777 Rivers Avenue in North Charleston.
+Talk to your high school counselor and ask for a Youth Apprenticeship application or download it.
+Fill out all sections completely and return the fully completed packet to your school counselor or bring it in person to the Division of School and Community at TTC, Main Campus, 7777 Rivers Avenue in North Charleston.

 Completed applications, which must include a cover letter and resume, will be forwarded to the appropriate companies for review.
 Employers who are interested in you will contact you directly to set up a job interview.